Farsinuce/LLM-Alchemy/refactoring-plan.md

 This phase tackles the monolithic `LLMAlchemy.tsx` component, which is the most critical step for enabling the redesign.

+### **🎯 GUIDING PRINCIPLE: STABILITY & EFFICIENCY WITHOUT OVER-ENGINEERING**

+**Core Values:**
+- **STABILITY FIRST:** Keep what works working, test changes before committing
+- **EFFICIENCY:** Extract components only when it genuinely improves maintainability
+- **NO OVER-ENGINEERING:** Simple, readable code > clever patterns.
+This is a fun indie game, not enterprise banking software.
+- **PRACTICAL FOCUS:** Create clean boundaries for OpenMoji redesign, don't build a component library

+**What This Means:**
+- Extract only obvious, self-contained pieces
+- Keep prop interfaces simple and straightforward
+- No premature abstractions or complex patterns
+- Maintain working state, but downtime during refactoring is acceptable (pre-launch)

 ### **SIMPLIFIED APPROACH (Feature Flag Removed)**

 **Key Strategy Changes:**